 - Administering the violet dye to the cells

 - Red counter-staining of cells

-Gram-positive bacteria have a thicker murein layer.
-In comparison, gram-negative bacteria have a thinner murein layer but instead a second membrane in the form of a lipid bi-layer.
+Gram-positive bacteria have a thicker murein layer, while gram-negative bacteria have a thinner murein layer but a second membrane in the form of a lipid bilayer.

 Overview of gram-positive and gram-negative bacteria and diseases

 |Clostridium perfringens||Gas gangrene|

 |Haemophilus influenzae||Sinusitis, bronchitis, meningitis|